dsl-unibe-ch/vegetation-anomalies/README.md

 Where zoom_levels should be in the format: <from>-<to>, where from and to are integers and from <= to.
 A typical value would be "0-18".

+## Running Tiles Server

+The command to run the server is the following:

+`python file_server.py`

+The shell input prompt will not be available as long as the server is running.
+So it is a good idea to run the server in a separate shell.
+To stop the execution, press Ctrl+C.

 # React App

 The application assumes, the tiles server is running on `localhost:8080`, so make sure to start the server before starting the web application.